hphilpotts/Album-Review-App-Project-2-General-Assembly-SEI-66/README.md

 - 'back to all' button on filtered Album / Review views
 - Add back button to Add / Edit Review
 - Make entire Review card clickable?
+- Filter reviews by user when username is clicked
+- Filter reviews by current user when 'Hello, currentUser' nav link is clicked
 - Update/reformat about page.

 ## Housekeeping: